 Don Squire

 I was raised in Albany, NY, but found my way to South Florida 25 years ago.
 Before retiring, I worked in the telecommunications and purchasing industries, and my passion was enjoying the theatre as an actor and director.
 I have been a member of Congregation Etz Chaim for 14 years and on the Board of Directors for three, first as a member-at-large, and now as the Vice President.
 Etz Chaim is a wonderful place to find your spiritual and social home, and I love being a part of the continued future of our Congregation.
-My partner and I live in Pompano Beach, and we would love to welcome you to our congregational family.
+I live in Pompano Beach, and would love to welcome you to our congregational family.

 Treasurer